vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 ### My reasons for thinking of FMP as worth supporting

-My main reason for supporting Free Migration Project is that it is one of the few organizations (and the only one I clearly know) that supports freedom of movement as its core mission.
+[#openborders] My main reason for supporting Free Migration Project is that it is one of the few organizations (and the only one I clearly know) that supports freedom of movement as its core mission.
 As the person who started openborders.info, I think this is an important cause, and I think even the *existence* of FMP helps continue to generate visibility for this super-important cause.
 This provides a kind of lower bound on FMP's value; even if I were completely unconvinced by the value of FMP's program work, FMP's total budget is so small in the grand scheme of things that it seems, from a big-picture philanthropic perspective, that it more than pays for itself.

-In terms of activities, the main thing FMP does to directly promote open borders is organize the [Open Borders Conference](https://openborders.info/open-borders-conference/).
+[#openborders] In terms of activities, the main thing FMP does to directly promote open borders is organize the [Open Borders Conference](https://openborders.info/open-borders-conference/).
 I [reviewed the 2021 conference](https://openborders.info/blog/open-borders-conference-2021-review/)